dvsocean/sudoServer/README.md

 1. To launch a standalone server run "java -jar wiremock-standalone-2.20.0.jar".
 This command will create two directories, "__files" and "mappings" (if they dont already exist).
-When wiremock starts, by default it will spin up on port 8080 or you can specify a different port like this, "java -jar wiremock-standalone-2.20.0.jar --port portNumber".
+When wiremock starts, by default it will spin up on port 8080 or you can specify a different port like this, "java -jar wiremock-standalone-2.20.0.jar --port <\port\>".

-2. The __files directory serves as the root for files, in other words, if you place in it a file called randomFileDemonstration.html, once the server starts you can access it like you would any website, just open your browser and type http://localhost:portNumber/randomFileDemonstration.html
+2. The __files directory serves as the root for files, in other words, if you place in it a file called randomFileDemonstration.html, once the server starts you can access it like you would any website, just open your browser and type http://localhost:<\port\>/randomFileDemonstration.html

 3. The mappings directory serves as the root for json files.
 You can place your req/res stubs in it and it will serve them if the route matches.
 Currently, there is a stub called "stubWithBody.json"